SimpleDataLabsInc/prophecy-docs/docs/getting-started/getting-started-sql-snowflake.md

 <script src="https://fast.wistia.net/assets/external/E-v1.js" async></script>

 Here we create a `customers_nations` model that’s going to enrich our customers and produce a report of which customers show up in which geographic areas most commonly.

+The `customers_nations` model is stored as a `.sql` file on Git.
+The table or view defined by the model is stored on the SQL warehouse, database, and schema defined in the attached Fabric.

+Suggestions are provided each step of the way.
+If Copilot's suggestions aren't exactly what you need, just select and configure the Gems as desired.
+Click [here](../low-code-sql/development/gems/joins.md) for details on configuring joins or [here](/low-code-sql/development/gems/Transformations/aggregate.md) for aggregations.

 ### 4.5 Interactively Test